Insulin treatment for type 2 diabetes

 Insulin treatment helps your body absorb glucose - learn about the different options that can be tailored to your treatment needs.

 GLP-1 works with your body’s own ability to lower blood glucose and HbA1c.
 It helps your body release its own insulin and is designed to respond when your blood glucose rises.
 Simply put, GLP-1 slows down food leaving your stomach and helps reduce the amount of glucose released from your liver.
 When your blood glucose is high, it increases the amount of insulin released from your pancreas.

 Like all medicines, GLP-1 medicine can cause side effects, although not everybody gets them.
 Common side effects of GLP-1 include:

-Low blood glucose (hypoglycemia) is also common when GLP-1 is used with another antidiabetic medicine.
+Low blood glucose (hypoglycaemia) is also common when GLP-1 is used with another antidiabetic medicine.
 Low blood glucose is more likely to happen if you also take a sulfonylurea or insulin.

 For a complete list of side effects, see the Patient Information leaflet that comes with your GLP-1 pack.